This is the featured image of the Top Production Mistakes: Part 1 blog article.

 2) Too Much Mud!

-Another way to apply these effects in a more precise way is to use return tracks.
+Another way to apply these effects more precisely is to use return tracks.
 Return tracks enable you to treat the wet signal exclusively.
-This means that you can EQ your reverb tails to eliminate any unnecessary frequency content from them.
-It also means that you can physically place your wet signal in a different part of the stereo field than the dry signal using panning or other stereo modeling tools.
+This means you can EQ your reverb tails to eliminate any unnecessary frequency content.
+It also means you can physically place your wet signal in a different part of the stereo field than the dry signal using panning or other stereo modeling tools.
 This can help it stand out without muddying up the original sound.
+This image compares an untouched reverb tail and an EQed one.
+You can see from the bottom line that the EQ has removed a lot of frequency content in the highs and lows.
+Return tracks enable you to do this and use reverb more effectively.

 Top Mistakes - Reverb EQ

-Listening to the lead synth with the reverb tail EQ’ed and unEQ’ed, you’ll notice how much low end and high-end frequency content it is adding.
+Listening to the lead synth with the reverb tail EQ'ed and un-EQ'ed, you'll notice how much low end and high-end frequency content it is adding.
 This should be a red flag.
-In context, those frequencies would be interfering with the sub and muddying up the cymbals.
+In context, those frequencies would interfere with the sub and muddying up the cymbals.

-Note that I’m using a dry/wet setting that is excessive so that you can hear the wet signal very obviously.
+Note that I'm using an excessive dry/wet setting so that you can obviously hear the wet signal.

-A final, mud-reducing precaution would be to gate sounds so that they are only playing when needed.
-Often recorded tracks will have noise between intervals of the sound you’re trying to capture.
-For vocals, this noise could be feet shuffling, breaths or traffic going by outside and although it may be very quiet, it adds unnecessary frequency content to your track, mud.
+A final mud-reducing precaution would be gate sounds so they only play when needed.
+Often, recorded tracks will have noise between intervals of the sound you're trying to capture.
+For vocals, this noise could be feet shuffling, breaths, or traffic going by outside, and although it may be very quiet, it adds unnecessary frequency content to your track, mud.
 (See blog: Noise Reduction: Gates)

 3) Under-Mixed Drums

-It takes a lot of critical listening and patience to create the drums for a track.
-Not only do the individual hits have to sound compact by themselves and organic as a whole, but they also have to sound good with other elements.
-Under-mixed drums that don’t take a central place in the mix is a common issue among learning producers, one that takes a little work to solve.
+Creating the drums for a track takes a lot of critical listening and patience.
+The individual hits have to sound compact by themselves and organic as a whole, and they also have to say good with other elements.
+Under-mixed drums that don't take a central place in the mix are typical among learning producers and take a little work to solve.

-Side-chain compression is the main reason drums sound so powerful in relation to the other elements in the best EDM mixes.
-Basically, this type of compression causes sounds to duck (drop in level) when a side-chain signal (key) is triggered.
-This side-chain signal can be the output of any track in SoundBridge.
-In my example, I am using a ghost-key – an external sidechain source whose output you don’t actually hear, sort of like a control signal.
+Sidechain compression is the main reason drums sound so powerful in relation to the other elements in the best EDM mixes.
+Basically, this type of compression causes sounds to duck (drop in level) when a sidechain signal (key) is triggered.
+This sidechain signal can be the output of any track in SoundBridge.
+In my example, I use a ghost key - an external sidechain source whose output you don't hear, like a control signal.
 It is usually very short, at unity gain, but muted.
-The compressors that it is routed to have often strong compression settings to ensure enough room is created for the drums.
-The side-chain signal should be present on every kick and snare hit.
+The compressors it is routed to often have strong compression settings to ensure enough room for the drums.
+The sidechain signal should be present on every kick and snare hit.

 Top Mistakes - Sidechain Signal